leonelpena/lach/README.md

-# lach
+# LACH
-Javascript implementation of LACH (Look-Ahead Constructive Heuristic)
+Javascript implementation of LACH (Look-Ahead Constructive Heuristic).

+This algorimth is part of the Master's degree in Industrial Engineering from the University of Bio-Bio and the original thesis work is here: http://cybertesis.ubiobio.cl/tesis/2006/munoz_ft/doc/munoz_ft.pdf